contentful/slash-developers/docs/tools/staticsitegenerators.md

 ## Tutorials

-### Automated rebuild and deploy with CircleCI and Webhooks
+### Automated rebuild and deployment with CircleCI and Webhooks

 [This tutorial](/developers/docs/ruby/tutorials/automated-rebuild-and-deploy-with-circleci-and-webhooks/) shows you how to setup and automatically deploy static sites using Jekyll or Middleman with CircleCI.